Measurement of two-photon exchange effect by comparing elastic $e^\pm p$ cross sections: Data Analysis

 A cut was placed on the difference between the measured and calculated proton momenta ($\Delta p_{p} = p_{p}^{\text{meas}} - p_{p}^{\text{calc}}$).
 The difference $\Delta p_p$ is shown in the upper right panel of Fig.~\ref{fig:kin}. \end{enumerate}

 In each case, the widths of the distributions vary with $Q^2$ and $\varepsilon$.
 Based on the means and widths of Gaussian fits to the peaks of the distributions, $Q^2$- and $\varepsilon$-dependent, parameterized cuts were set to $\pm 3\sigma$.
 Fig.~\ref{fig:kin} shows distributions of the four cut variables before and after applying cuts on other three variables.
 The effect of the other three cuts on any one variable leads to distributions that are remarkably free of background for all but kinematic regions corresponding to large electron angles (see Sec.~\ref{sec:Background}).
-The non-Gaussian shape of the $E^-$ distribution in Fig 11 is due to summing over the entire kinematic range, where the width and background distributions are changing.
+The non-Gaussian shape of the $\Delta E^-$ distribution in Fig 11 is due to summing over the entire kinematic range, where the width and background distributions are changing.
+The positive offset in $\Delta E^-$ is due to the fact that $\Delta E_l$ (Eq.~\ref{eq:Eprime}) is offset in the negative direction because of imperfections in the momentum corrections leading to $E'_{meas}$ being less than $E'_{calc}$.
 For each kinematic bin (see, e.g., Fig.~\ref{fig:BGsamp}) the signal peak is Gaussian, but the background is not.